 “BRINGING SOLUTIONS TO THE TABLE”

-Marathon is founded by O. Preston Smith and Michael E. Smith and officially incorporated on Independence Day July 4th, 2006.
+Marathon is founded and officially incorporated on Independence Day July 4th, 2006.

 In the first full calendar year of operation, Marathon partnered with Living Hope Bible Fellowship, St. John’s Episcopal, Cross Timbers Church and others as well as the first of many projects for Fresenius Medical Care.